Mileham: The Mileham Dish

 The Mileham Dish dates from 4th century AD from a period of time when Britain was under Roman rule.
 The square silver dish was found in 1839.
 Though it is tempting to assume that it was part of a hoard of silver, there is no record of it being found with any other objects.

 It is now held by the British Museum.

 Notable residents

 Edward Coke (pronounced Cook) was born at Mileham Hall (now demolished), on 1 February 1552.
 He became Speaker of The House of Commons in 1593 and Attorney General in 1596.
 He died on 3 September 1634.

-Sir Harold Button of Umphington (Shropshire) is a current resident (2020).
-He invented the Well Drain.
-He is also an ornithologist capable of identifying over 400 birds based on their calls alone.

 Local institutions and points of interest

 The village has a post office/general store, and a village hall.
 Also it had a primary school founded in 1677,but it was closed in 2015.
 The Royal Oak public house stood in the village centre up until 1983, but has since been converted into a private residence.
 The Castle public house closed in 1920 and is now Castle Cottages, and the Unicorn Inn closed in 1963 and is also a private residence.
 The location of The Three Horse Shoes is unknown.
 Nearby is the source (hence High Norfolk) of the rivers Nar and Wensum.
 The Nar Valley Way footpath passes through the village.
 The remains of the medieval village of Grenstein were discovered in the 1960s under agricultural land north of Back Lane.